 I've been magazine writing for four years and quickly discovered the world of difference between journalism (the kind of freelance writing I do) and blogging, when I threw up my own blog about a year ago.
 I write about a wide array of topics in my freelance writing for magazines, while my blog is a passion project about being an urban girl birder.
+Here at my website I feature only the birding-related content I have produced.

 First, let me qualify the blogging audience I write for.
 I'm writing for female birder novices my age and younger, and appealing to them (you!) in a way that is recognizable if you follow fashion/style/travel/beauty blogs: through your vanity, and aspiration to not miss out on fun!